muratk5n/thirdwave/en/README.md

 ---

-Great.. the last the world needs is another major flashpoint
+Great.. the last thing the world needed was another major flashpoint

 "India and China have pulled back troops from a flashpoint zone on their disputed border where they fought a deadly battle last year, the